open-policy-agent/vscode-opa/README.md

-# vscode-opa
+# vscode-OPA

 This plugin provides a number of features to help you work with [Open Policy Agent](https://www.openpolicyagent.org) (OPA) policies in Visual Studio Code.

 ## Features

-* Evaluate Packages
+- Evaluate Packages
-* Evaluate Selections
+- Evaluate Selections
-* Partially Evaluate Selections
+- Partially Evaluate Selections
-* Trace Selections
+- Trace Selections
-* Profile Selections
+- Profile Selections
-* Run Tests in Workspace
+- Run Tests in Workspace
-* Toggle Coverage in Workspace
+- Toggle Coverage in Workspace
-* Toggle Coverage of Selections
+- Toggle Coverage of Selections

 Additionally, users may choose to install [Regal](https://docs.styra.com/regal), which adds the following features via the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) (LSP):

-* Diagnostics (linting)
+- Diagnostics (linting)
-* Hover / tooltips (for inline docs on built-in functions)
+- Hover / tooltips (for inline docs on built-in functions)
-* Go to definition (ctrl/cmd + click on a reference to go to definition)
+- Go to definition (ctrl/cmd + click on a reference to go to definition)
-* Folding ranges (expand/collapse blocks, imports, comments)
+- Folding ranges (expand/collapse blocks, imports, comments)
-* Document and workspace symbols (navigate to rules, functions, packages)
+- Document and workspace symbols (navigate to rules, functions, packages)
-* Inlay hints (show names of built-in function arguments next to their values)
+- Inlay hints (show names of built-in function arguments next to their values)
-* Formatting (`opa fmt`, `opa fmt --rego-v1` or `regal fix`, see [Configuration](#configuration) below)
+- Formatting (`opa fmt`, `opa fmt --rego-v1` or `regal fix`, see [Configuration](#configuration) below)
-* Code actions (quick fixes for linting issues)
+- Code actions (quick fixes for linting issues)
-* Code completions
+- Code completions
-* Code lenses (click to evaluate any package or rule in the editor, and have the result displayed directly on the same line)
+- Code lenses (click to evaluate any package or rule in the editor, and have the result displayed directly on the same line)

 To learn more about each language server feature, see the Regal [language server](https://docs.styra.com/regal/language-server) documentation.

 ![Use of the extension to lint and eval Rego code](https://raw.githubusercontent.com/open-policy-agent/vscode-opa/main/eval.gif)

 ## Requirements

-* This plugin requires the [Open Policy Agent](https://github.com/open-policy-agent/opa) executable (`opa`) to be installed in your $PATH.
+- This plugin requires the [Open Policy Agent](https://github.com/open-policy-agent/opa) executable (`opa`) to be installed in your $PATH.
 Alternatively, you can configure the `opa.dependency_paths.opa` setting to point to the executable.
 If you do not have OPA installed, the plugin will prompt you to install the executable the first time you evaluate a policy, run tests, etc.

 ## Installation